jfasch/jfasch-home/trainings/material/soup/python/misc/encoding/topic.rst

 And *祝好, Jörg*?
 (1)
 -----------------------

-祝好 is Chinese, for "Liebe Grüße" (kindly taken from `here
+"祝好" is Chinese for "Liebe Grüße" (kindly taken from `here
 <http://www.new-chinese.org/lernwortschatz-chinesisch-emails-schreiben.html>`__)

 .. list-table::